 Liège Christmas Market

-Do you want to visit this year’s European Capital of Christmas, then you have to head to Wallonia in Belgium.
-The city of Liège will be proudly wearing the crown of European Capital of Christmas for 5 weeks in 2018 and for a reason, as the Christmas market in Liège is the oldest and the biggest one in Belgium.
+The Christmas Market in Liège (Luik) (Wallonia) is the oldest and the biggest one in Belgium.
 And it’s not just a simple Christmas market, it’s a whole Christmas Village, with its very own Post Office and post stamps!
 This year there will be even a small train that will connect the various attractions in the Christmas Village.

 The traditional skating rink, the Ferris wheel and the toboggan run aren’t missing, as well.
 If you want to buy a unique souvenir, than you should look for the hand blown glass decorations.
 Of course, when in Liège, you have to try the famous Liège waffles, which are not to be mixed with the Brussels waffles.
 For the differences between the two, read this article.